dilshanonline/ecr_migration_script/README.md

 ---

-## 📜 License
+## 🔑 License

-This script is free to use and modify for your personal or professional use.
+This script is free to use and modify for your personal or professional projects.
 Licensed under the [Apache License, Version 2.0](LICENSE).

 ---